 In a prosperous suburb in 1986, New Jersey, an 11-year-old girl discovers her father is a child molester and has been using her as bait.
 Will she protect him or tell the truth in this heartbreaking true story?

-Jamie Ruddy (Writer/Director/Producer): As a writer, Jamie began her career when she won the Outstanding Achievement in Screenwriting at NYU’s film program.
+Jamie began her career as a writer when she won the Outstanding Achievement in Screenwriting at NYU’s film program.
 Soon after, she wrote a screenplay for hire for Universal Studios.
 Her writing career has grown to include copywriting, prose and journalism.
-And her latest screenplay, Bait was chosen for the NYWIFT From Script to Preproduction Lab, made finalist in the prestigious Austin Film Festival Screenwriting Competition and was selected for the NYU Production Lab.
+And her latest screenplay, BAIT was chosen for the NYWIFT From Script to Pre-production Lab 2017, the NYU Production Lab 2018, IFP Week 2019 and made finalist for the Austin Film Festival Screenwriting Competition in 2017.

 Her career as a director and producer started alongside her screenwriting work.
 At NYU she directed and produced two award-winning short films.
 Since then she has continued to make shorts, commercials, web content, docu-series and a feature documentary.
 She was also chosen for the Samsung VR Lab where she wrote, directed and produced a narrative VR horror film, half shot in 360 video, half created in the Unity3D gaming engine.